lsst-sqre/nublado/docs/admin/custom-lab-behavior.rst

 ^^^^^^^^^^^^^^^^^^^

 The "prebuilt" part of "prebuilt extension" means both that there is no need to install nodejs in the Lab container and that the only thing that needs doing to activate the extension is to ``pip install`` it.
-The build process within ``rsp-jupyter-extensions`` will generate and pack the extension JavaScript.
+The build process within ``rsp-jupyter-extensions`` will generate and pack the extension's JavaScript.

 Versioning the extension
 ^^^^^^^^^^^^^^^^^^^^^^^^